 Browns' J.C.
 Tretter: Questionable for Sunday

-Tretter (ankle) is listed as questionable for Sunday's game against the Buccaneers, Nate Ulrich of the Akron Beacon Journal reports.
+Tretter (ankle) is questionable for Sunday's game against the Steelers, Mary Kay Cabot of The Cleveland Plain Dealer reports.

-Tretter was classified as week-to-week with the high ankle sprain Monday but still has a shot to suit up at Tampa Bay.
-Austin Corbett or Earl Watford would take over at center if Tretter is ultimately inactive.
+Tretter continues to nurse a lingering ankle injury, and was a limited participant in Friday's practice.
+The starting center appears to be truly questionable for Sunday's game against the Steelers, and either Austin Corbett or Earl Watford would slot into the starting lineup if Tretter were to remain sidelined for any amount of time.

 More News